pren1/Group-Normalization-Example/README.md

 For more details, please read this awesome paper: https://arxiv.org/abs/1803.08494
 ## Contact
-Feel free to contact me if you meet any difficulties when comprehending this program via email:
+Feel free to contact me via email if you meet any difficulty when comprehending this program:

 ![image](https://github.com/pren1/JPCT_demo/raw/master/output2.png)